 6. Blue Buffalo Bits Soft Beef Training Treats

-- Soft, bite-sized morsels: Easy for all ages to chew
+- Soft, Bite-Sized Pieces: Easy for dogs of all ages to chew and digest.

 7. Blue Buffalo Bits Soft Chicken Training Treats 11 oz

-- 500 treats per bag: Reduces need for frequent repurchasing
+- High Quantity: 500 treats per bag for extended use.

 - Recyclable packaging